 What is the SQRT Function?

-The SQRT Function is a Math and Trigonometry function.
+The SQRT Function is an Excel Math and Trigonometry function.
 It will provide the square root of a positive number.
 The function was introduced in MS Excel 2010.

 The SQRT function uses the following argument: